godotengine/godot-docs/classes/class_light2d.rst

 Description
 -----------

 Casts light in a 2D environment.
 Light is defined by a (usually grayscale) texture, a color, an energy value, a mode (see constants), and various other parameters (range and shadows-related).

-Note that Light2D can be used as a mask.
+**Note:** Light2D can also be used as a mask.

 Tutorials
 ---------